 As mentioned before, getting around Nusa Penida is no easy feat.
 We highly recommend hiring a driver to get around Penida Island.

 Nusa Island Essentials

 - First and foremost: we think travel insurance is essential when traveling to Bali – and especially to the Nusa Islands.
 We didn’t need to use ours, but we saw way too many people bandaged up from scooter and water accidents.
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

 - Don’t forget to pack your island necessities (as they can cost a bundle in the island warungs!).
 We recommend bringing plenty of high-SPF sunscreen, a wide-brimmed beach hat, mosquito repellent, water shoes and a swim suit, of course!

-- You will also want to carry and great day bag to organize and secure all of your essential everyday travel items.
+- Whether you travel with a backpack or a suitcase, you will also want to carry and great day bag to organize and secure all of your essential everyday travel items.

 - For underwater pics and video, invest in a GoPro – or a less-expensive waterproof action camera – to capture the sights while snorkeling.

 Looking To Plan Your Complete Bali Itinerary?
 This Is For You!

 We want to know: Have you visited the Nusa Islands, Bali?
 What would you add to our guide?
 Give us your best tips and advice in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.